AttackOnJasper/University-notes/notes/aws/aws.md

 * path-style URLs will be eventually depreciated in favor of virtual hosted-style URLs for S3 bucket access
 	* path-style URLs: https://s3.Region.amazonaws.com/bucket-name/key-name
 	* virtual hosted-style URLs: https://bucket-name.s3.Region.amazonaws.com/key-name
+* Resource S3 ARN must include /* at the end of the S3 bucket name to be a valid ARN.

 ## Components
 * Bucket (folder) name needs to be **globally unique** (because it would create a web address)
 * object (file) - unique name in the bucket
-	* each object can be from 0kb to 5 TB
+	* each object can be from 0 bytes to 5 TB
     * components: object key (name), value, metadata, version id
+    	* key name determines which partition the file is stored in
     * logging can be enabled to track object level activities

 ## Data Consistency